benshanahan1/mui-coordinated-select/README.md

 ## Usage

-Example component usage looks like this:
+The component in the above animated GIF is written like so:

 ```jsx
 <CoordinatedSelect